I Love Industrial @ Bar XIII feat. 3TEETH

 Standing on the outskirts of Wilmington, DE on Philadelphia Pike, Bar XIII may not be the largest venue one would expect to see and hear some of the most raucous and ravishing bands in the industrial music scene, but it has proven to be one of the most reliable.
 On the warm Saturday night of July 8, 2017, the venue continued its tradition of original music, strange people, and craft beer with the I Love Industrial night – presented and hosted by eminent scene DJs Mike Saga and Elijvh Vrms to keep the bass and the beats pumping, this night was a special presentation of not only three of the surrounding local scene’s hardest hitting industrial/metal acts, but also showcased a headlining performance from Los Angeles powerhouse 3TEETH!

 First to take the stage was Death Maschine, setting the tone for the night with an onslaught of mechanized rhythms and electronics, scalding guitar riffs, and Nathan Maschine’s acerbic and confrontational vocal delivery.
-Not allowing himself to be impaired by a leg injury by wearing a makeshift splint fashioned from steel rebar and duct tape (go, cyborg!), Maschine is as dynamic a front man as one could hope for, howling with the kind of distorted fervor that is such a staple of the genre and bathing in the fiery embrace of the sparks ignited by the keyboardist Eddie Threat’s grinder tool.
+Not allowing himself to be impaired by a leg injury by wearing a makeshift splint fashioned from steel rebar and duct tape (go, cyborg!), Maschine is as dynamic a front man as one could hope for, howling with the kind of distorted fervor that is such a staple of the genre and bathing in the fiery embrace of the sparks ignited by the keyboardist Eddie Threaet’s grinder tool.
 Backed by guitarist Neil “LoTek” Genslinger of Chitin, who also provided some backup vocals, and second keyboardist Mike Keenan, the band would entice the audience with each song to approach closer to the stage and join in the raucous activity, finally erupting into a frenzy with a faithful rendition of Nine Inch Nails’ “Wish.”

 Next up was Chitin, and credit must be given to virtually everyone involved in the band for operating like a well oiled hydraulic battering ram.
 Guitarist/vocalist LoTek took to the stage after his set with Death Maschine, and while Dusty Lux had to relinquish bass duties following surgery, he still joined onstage as a backing vocalist – neither of the main Chitin members showed any sign of fatigue or diminishment, delivering their own vicious brand of industrial/metal backed by an excellent complement of musical friends.